Guess who has leftover brieeeeee????!!! Meee!!!

 - Remove onions from pan and allow to cool in a separate bowl. (**Do not clean pan!)

 - Slice chicken down the center lengthwise to make room for stuffing.

-- Add in 1 ounce of brie to each chicken breast, followed by 1-2 Tbsp of onion mixture.
+- Add in 1 ounce of brie to each chicken breast, followed by 1-2 tablespoon of onion mixture.
 (Be sure to leave about ¼ of onion mixture behind for making the sauce.)

-- In your onion pan, add in remaining ½ Tbsp of olive oil and increase heat to medium-high.
+- In your onion pan, add in remaining ½ tablespoon of olive oil and increase heat to medium-high.

 - Add chicken to pan and allow to brown, then flip and repeat browning process (about 3-4 minutes each side).